Report: Nation's kids need to get more physical

 With childhood obesity on the rise about 17 percent of children ages 2 through 19 are obese and kids spending much of the day in the classroom, the chairman of the committee that wrote the report said schools are the best place to help shape up the nation's children.

-"Schools for years have been responsible for various health programs such as nutrition, breakfast and lunch, immunizations, screenings," said Harold W. Kohl III, a professor of epidemiology at the University of Texas School of Public Health.
+"Schools for years have been responsible for various health programs such as nutrition, breakfast and lunch, immunizations, screenings," Harold W. Kohl III, a professor of epidemiology at the University of Texas School of Public Health, said in an interview with The Associated Press.

 "Physical activity should be placed alongside those programs to make it a priority for us as a society," he said.